 Fez remained an important center of rabbinical and medical learning even after the departure of Harif, as Maimonides settle there to continue his rabbinic and medicine studies there with Rabbi Yehuda Hacohen Eben Shoshan.

-in marriage practices (i.e., polygamy was forbidden in Spain) and in ritual
+mostly in marriage practices (i.e., polygamy was forbidden in Spain) and in

-slaughter.
+ritual slaughter.
 There was complete agreement on every thing else.
-Even in areas of
+Even in

-disagreement, i.e., in matters relating to the treatment of women, women were
+areas of disagreement, i.e., in matters relating to the treatment of women,

-respected and protected.
+women were respected and protected.
 Polygamy was discouraged.
-Marriage contracts (ketubot)
+Marriage

-were often updated to conform to community progress.
-Divorces were discouraged.
+contracts (ketubot) were often updated to conform to community progress.

 Rabbinical Courts (beth din) in Fez ruled in all matters of Maghreb Jewry, with the exception of persecution periods (during the rule of the Mouahidoun or hameyahadim in Hebrew).
 Grooming judges required a whole system of education.
 Morocco did not import rabbis.
 It produced its own.
 Morocco even exported learned rabbis to foreign countries, including Spain.
 The head of local rabbinical academies (beth midrash or yeshiva) appointed rabbis and judges (dayanim).
 Only in very special cases did the local judges call for Israeli or Babylonian judges to add an opinion.
 Islamic authorities kingdom recognized rabbinical ruling, through a Jewish minister or president (nagid or nassi).
 Jewish courts dealt in matters between Jews and non-Jews occasionally.
 In most cases, enforcement was voluntary but occasionally they called upon secular authorities to enforce sentences.
 Islamic authorities were called upon to enforce rabbinical rulings in a few rare cases.
 The most common custom among Jews in Maghreb was to use rabbinical courts rather than rely on the courts of the land, mainly to avoid rulings that contradict Jewish law as well as a measure of compassion for the poor.
 An effort was made to avoid the use of Islamic courts as they lacked legal expertise and their assessment of witness reliability was limited, in addition to problems associated with corruption.
 Similar problems applied to lower Jewish courts in which non-experts served as judges.
 Jews avoided Islamic courts so that oath would not be required in contradiction to Jewish customs.
 Jewish authorities were also concerned that use of Islamic courts could be interpreted as rejection of Jewish law.
 The key concern was justice.
 If Jewish courts could deliver justice, they were preferred.
 If they could not then, Islamic court were used and respected.